rjshap/AutoSharesAPI/web-api/trading-api/password-reset/README.md

 ### Resetting Traders' Password via API

-In ETNA Trader, the process of resetting a trader's passwords consists of four steps:
+In AutoShares, the process of resetting a trader's passwords consists of four steps:

 1. Resetting the password by providing the answer to the secret question \(if necessary\).
 2. Confirming the trader's intention to reset the password by sending a verification code to their email address.